nhartland/dashengine/README.md

 ### Query caching
-Query results are cached in memory via [TinyDB](https://tinydb.readthedocs.io/en/latest/).
+Query results are cached in memory via [flask-caching](https://flask-caching.readthedocs.io/).
 Note that this means the developer must be careful about memory usage to fit into GAE standard memory limits.
 The general principle being that any heavy-lifting should be done in the SQL queries rather than on the GAE instance.
-Furthermore this caching, being in-memory through TinyDB, is not preserved across instances.
+Furthermore this caching, being in-instance-memory, is not preserved across instances.
+This can be easily modified for use with, e.g redis.

-To keep memory usage down, caching is performed only at the level of BigQuery results.
-To allow for the straightforward filtering of results in the cache in the case of parametrised queries, TinyDB is used rather than Flask caching.

 ### Credentials